 Naïve Bayes is a classification algorithm based on Bayes’ Theorem.
 This classifier assumes that the probability of each feature belonging to a particular class is independent of other features.
 Predictions are made by calculating the probability of each class and selecting the class with the highest probability.
 Research findings indicate that Naïve Bayes performs best on real-time datasets, making it highly suitable for fast and efficient IDS applications [26].

-k-Nearest Neighbour (kNN)
+k-Nearest Neighbour (KNN)

-kNN is used for both classification and regression problems.
+KNN is used for both classification and regression problems.
 It is a lazy learner, meaning it stores all training data and classifies new data based on its similarity to existing records.
 The classification of test data is based on distance metrics such as Euclidean distance.
-However, kNN is computationally expensive, especially for large datasets, as it requires storing and comparing all previous data points [26].
+However, KNN is computationally expensive, especially for large datasets, as it requires storing and comparing all previous data points [26].

 4.4.
 Logistic Regression (LR)

-Logistic Regression predicts discrete values (0 or 1) based on independent variables.
+LR predicts discrete values (0 or 1) based on independent variables.
 It estimates whether an event will occur or not using a logistic function.
 The threshold value is

-typically 0.5, where values above 0.5 are classified as 1, and values below 0.5 are classified as 0.
+typically, 0.5, where values above 0.5 are classified as 1, and values below 0.5 are classified as 0.
 LR is known for its high performance, low computational cost, and interpretability, making it a popular choice for IDS applications [26].

-Karar Ağacı (DT)
+Karar Ağaçları (DTs)

-Decision Trees (DT) are used for both classification and regression problems, but they are primarily preferred for classification tasks.
+DTs are used for both classification and regression problems, but they are primarily preferred for classification tasks.
 While a regression tree deals with continuous values, a decision tree works with categorical labels.
-Decision trees classify each instance through a sequence of hierarchical decisions, represented in a tree structure, making them highly interpretable and effective for IDS [26].
+Decision trees classify each instance through a sequence of hierarchical decisions, represented in a tree structure, making them highly interpretable and effective for IDSs [26].

 Random Forest (RF)

-Random Forest (RF) is an ensemble learning method that builds multiple decision trees and aggregates their predictions.
+RF is an ensemble learning method that builds multiple decision trees and aggregates their predictions.
 The final prediction is obtained by averaging the predictions of all trees.
 RF generally performs more accurately than individual decision trees and can be used for both classification and regression tasks.
 Additionally, RF provides an easily interpretable ranking of feature importance, making it useful for feature selection in IDS applications [26].
 Table 3 presents studies using ML techniques, their datasets, and corresponding results.

 Table 3.
 Machine Learning-Based IDS Studies (2016-2020) [26]